gastonstat/relic-math13/lectures/07-more-charts.md

 ---
 layout: lecture
-title: "Looking at Qualitative Variables"
+title: "More Charts and Graphics"
 ---

 <h4>